AdobeDocs/express-add-ons-docs/src/pages/references/addonsdk/addonsdk-app.md

 ## Errors

-The table below describes the possible error messages that may occur when using the core `AddOnSdk.app` methods, with a description of the scenario that will return them.
+The table below describes the possible error messages that may occur when using the core `addOnUISdk.app` methods, with a description of the scenario that will return them.

 <br/>